-N-acetylaspartate (NAA) is one of the more important compounds assessed on MR spectroscopy, and resonates at 2.0 ppm chemical shift.
+N-acetylaspartate (NAA) is one of the more important compounds assessed on MR spectroscopy, and resonates at 2.0 ppm chemical shift (its concentration in healthy adults is 8-10 mM) 1.

 NAA is the acetylated form of the amino acid, aspartate, which is found in high concentrations in neurons and is a marker of neuronal viability.
 It is therefore reduced in any process that destroys neurons, such as high grade tumors, radionecrosis, non-neuronal tumors (e.g. cerebral metastases and primary CNS lymphoma).